zakilive/spin-promela/README.md

 step 4:Check if spin installed correctly: spin -V<br />

 For running GUI:
-step 5: Go to cd /home/labor/Spin/optional_gui
+step 5: Go to cd /home/labor/Spin/optional_gui<br />
-step 6: Do ls
+step 6: Do ls<br />
-step 7: Execute the file by doing: ./ispin.tcl
+step 7: Execute the file by doing: ./ispin.tcl<br />
 Then a graphical screen will open: for that the dependency is<br />
 sudo apt install tcl tk<br />
 sudo apt install graphviz<br />